 I sent a cassette tape of Adrian Rogers on Evolution to John Hospers in May of 1994 which was the 10th anniversary of Francis Schaeffer’s passing and I promptly received a typed two page response from Dr. John Hospers.
 Dr. Hospers had both read my letter and all the inserts plus listened to the whole sermon and had some very angry responses.
 If you would like to hear the sermon from Adrian Rogers and read the transcript then refer to my earlier post at this link.
-In this series I will post portions of Dr. Hospers’ letter and portions of the cassette tape that he listened to back in 1994, but today I want to look at some other comments made on that cassette tape that John Hospers listened to and I will also post a few comments that Dr. Hospers made in that 2 page letter.
+Over the last few weeks I have posted portions of Dr. Hospers’ letter and portions of the cassette tape that he listened to back in 1994, but today I want to look at some other comments made on that cassette tape that John Hospers listened to and I will also post a few comments that Dr. Hospers made in that 2 page letter.

 John Hospers on His Friendship with Ayn Rand

 John Hospers talks about his friendship with Ayn Rand at an International Society of Individual Liberty event in 1996.
 He talks about her mannerisms and aesthetic tastes, her writing style, the kinds of people she surrounded herself with, and memorable conversations they shared regarding philosophy.

 Anyone over the age of 40 who has ever studied philosophy is likely to have on their shelves at least one edition of the mandatory student primer, An Introduction to Philosophical Analysis, first published in the mid-1950s.
 Its author, John Hospers, who has died aged 93, was emeritus professor in philosophy at the University of Southern California.